- Joe Sammen, MPH

 This study has the potential to positively influence the provider-patient interaction and system-patient interaction in ways that not only improve access to care, but also may help to alleviate some of the burden that social determinants of health places on immigrant populations seeking health care.

 At his core, Joe believes the desire for good health is the closest thing our society has to a universal goal, making the promise of health equity an incredible call to action for people from all walks of life.
 He currently serves as the Executive Director of Center for Health Progress.
 Joe earned bachelor’s degrees in biology and computer science at the University of Denver and also holds a master’s in public health from the University of Washington.

 Karen Albright, PhD, MSW

-Karen Albright is an Associate Professor in the Department of Sociology & Criminology at the University of Denver and an Affiliated Investigator at the University of Colorado, Anschutz Medical Campus.
+Karen Albright is an Associate Professor of Medicine in the Division of General Internal Medicine at the University of Colorado School of Medicine and Associate Director for Research at the Denver-Seattle Center of Innovation (COIN).
 A health services researcher, she seeks to understand health behaviors among socioeconomically disadvantaged populations and the barriers to their care.
-Her areas of expertise include qualitative methodologies and implementation science.
+Her areas of expertise include the social determinants of health, qualitative methodologies, and implementation science.

 Maria de Jesus Diaz-Perez, PhD

 Maria Diaz-Perez, Director of Public Reporting at the Center for Improving Value in Health Care, is responsible for advancing health care performance measures to drive a healthier Colorado.
 Her long held goal is promoting immigrants’ successful integration by improving their access to a responsive, efficient, effective and equitable health system.